How to do Transcendental Meditation (TM) and my experience doing it

 Why should you try Transcendental Meditation

-Plain simply - Transcendental Meditation is the easiest form of meditation.
+Plain and simple - Transcendental Meditation is the easiest form of meditation.

 Moreover, TM can be performed anywhere - while you’re waiting in line, at busy airports, etc. All you need is your mantra.
 No phone, no apps, no internet.

 Lastly, there’s a lot of research that supports that TM greatly helps in reducing stress and anxiety.
-You can read more about the research on TM’s benefits here
+You can read more about the research on TM’s benefits here.
+For a more comprehensive look at managing emotional health for longevity, see my notes on Outlive by Peter Attia.

 Step-by-Step Guide to Choosing Your TM Mantra